thetopscores/student-ui/README.md

 ## Getting Started

-1. In the Clerk Dashboard, navigate to the API keys page, copy your Clerk Publishable and Secret Keys.
-Paste your keys into your .env.local file.
+1. In the Clerk Dashboard, navigate to the API keys page, copy your Clerk Publishable and Secret Keys. create a `.env.local` file at the project root and paste your keys into your .env.local file.
 2. Run `npm install`
 3. npm `run dev`